opeltre/domorphic/README.md

 or whatever you like with them.

 __Syntax__.
+All view-related code is meant to be as light and readable as any other templating language: except it's javascript!

 The dom constructor parses arguments looking for the following pattern:
 ```js
 dom('tag#id.class', ?{...attrs}, m ?-> [...branches])
 ```
-Each branch may be given either as a dom instance, or as an array of arguments following the same pattern.
+Each branch may be given either as a dom instance, or as an array of arguments following the same pattern, so that you may nest arrays just as you would nest html tags.

-All view-related code is intended to be kept as light and readable as any other templating language.
-Except it's javascript!

 __Attributes__.
 All node attributes are interpreted either as values